kubernetes/enhancements/keps/sig-etcd/4647-cluster-feature-gate/README.md

 ### Graduation Criteria

-#### Milestone 1
+#### Alpha

+- Feature implemented behind a server level feature flag `ClusterFeatureGate`.
+- Unit tests added.
+- Initial e2e tests added.
+- Metrics added.
-* cluster level feature gate implemented.
+- cluster level feature gate client API implemented.

-  * new raft changes added.
-  * cluster feature gate added to the server code, and used by a cluster level experimental feature.
-  * feature metrics added.
-  * e2e tests added for the feature gate equivalent of the selected experimental feature.
+#### Beta

+- e2e tests for upgrade & downgrade scenarios completed.
-  * robustness tests added for current version.
+- robustness tests with a test cluster feature gate added for current version.

-#### Milestone 2
-* cluster level feature gate client API implemented.
-  * grpc endpoints added.
-  * `clientv3` function added.
-  * `etcdctl` command added.

-#### Milestone 3

-* cluster level feature gate fully tested.
+- robustness tests with a test cluster feature gate added for downgrade/upgrade scenarios.
-  * feature gates clean up added to `schema.UnsafeMigrate`.
-  * backport cluster level feature gate client API to return not implemented(404).
+- backport cluster level feature gate client API to 3.6 to return not implemented(404).
-  * e2e tests for upgrade & downgrade & mixed version scenarios completed.
-  * robustness tests with upgrade & downgrade & mixed version scenarios completed.
-  * documentation.
+- documentation.

+#### GA

+- A real cluster level feature is implemented with the cluster feature gate.

 ### Upgrade / Downgrade Strategy

 For regular downgrade process, `schema.UnsafeMigrate` should clean up feature gates that are not available in the target version.

-The feature gate feature would available in 3.6+.
+The feature gate feature would available in 3.7+.
-Because `proposed_cluster_params` and `ClusterParams` raft messages or fields will not be sent if `ClusterVersion < 3.6`, no backporting is needed for 3.5, and no feature gate would be available.
+Because `proposed_cluster_params` and `ClusterParams` raft messages or fields will not be sent if `ClusterVersion < 3.7`, no backporting is needed for 3.6, and no feature gate would be available.
-When upgrading/downgrading between 3.5 and 3.6, no feature would be enabled if there is at least one member with version 3.5.
+When upgrading/downgrading between 3.6 and 3.7, no feature would be enabled if cluster version is 3.6.

 ### Version Skew Strategy